Clkwong3/Daytracker/README.md

 The link opens to the current day, organized into hourly blocks from 9 a.m. to 5 p.m.

-Each time block is color-coded to represent a certain time.
+Each time block is color-coded to represent a certain time:

 - **GREY** for the past
 - **RED** for the present